GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Experiments

-\textbf{Benchmark.} We evaluate on GeoAuxBench, a benchmark subset of AuxSolidMath designed to evaluate auxiliary-line constructions.
+\hide{ We evaluate on GeoAuxBench, a benchmark subset of AuxSolidMath designed to evaluate auxiliary-line constructions.
 Existing benchmarks largely target general geometric reasoning and seldom require the introduction of auxiliary lines, making them misaligned with our task, especially in solid geometry.
-GeoAuxBench spans two difficulty tiers, \textbf{Easy} and \textbf{Hard}, providing a comprehensive testbed for evaluating the geometric reasoning capabilities of LVLMs. \hide{ Although existing datasets cover general geometric reasoning, few are explicitly designed to evaluate a model’s ability to construct auxiliary lines, which is an essential aspect of solving complex geometry problems.
+GeoAuxBench spans two difficulty tiers, \textbf{Easy} and \textbf{Hard}, providing a comprehensive testbed for evaluating the geometric reasoning capabilities of LVLMs.

+Although existing datasets cover general geometric reasoning, few are explicitly designed to evaluate a model’s ability to construct auxiliary lines, which is an essential aspect of solving complex geometry problems.
 To address this gap, we introduce \textbf{GeoAuxBench}, a dedicated benchmark focused on evaluating auxiliary line construction in LVLMs.
 GeoAuxBench consists of 302 examples collected from real high school mathematics exam papers, ensuring the authenticity and practical relevance of the problems.
 To facilitate fine-grained evaluation, the benchmark is divided into two difficulty levels: \textit{Easy} (150 examples) and \textit{Hard} (152 examples).
 The classification corresponds to distinct levels of reasoning complexity, accounting for the sophistication of auxiliary constructions, the depth of multi-step reasoning, and implicit spatial inference.
 This structured design enables systematic assessment of models across a spectrum of reasoning challenges.
 By targeting auxiliary line construction, GeoAuxBench provides a comprehensive testbed to evaluate the geometric reasoning capabilities of LVLMs.}

-\textbf{Metrics.} To evaluate model performance, we adopt the Pass@k~\citep{pass@k} metric, a widely used evaluation criterion originally introduced by OpenAI for assessing solution correctness under sampling.
-We report Pass@1 and Pass@5: Pass@1 is the accuracy of a single sample, and Pass@5 is the proportion of problems for which at least one of five samples is correct.
+\vpara{Metrics.} We evaluate model performance using Pass@k~\citep{pass@k}, a widely adopted metric introduced by OpenAI.
+Specifically, we report Pass@1 and Pass@5: Pass@1 measures the accuracy of a single generated solution, while Pass@5 denotes the proportion of problems for which at least one of five generated solutions is correct.